Fleeing or Evading a Police Officer in Columbus

 - Whether you stopped at the first available reasonably lighted or populated area

-When you are charged with a serious traffic violation you need an attorney who will stand by you every step of the way.
+When you are charged with avading an officer, you need an attorney who will stand by you every step of the way.
 At Akamine Law, we will work with you to determine the best course of action.
 This may be to discredit evidence against you in order to prevail at trial.
 Or, if evidence is overwhelming, we may seek to negotiate a resolution that avoids jail and the license suspension.

 Fighting a Traffic Ticket